Rachel Wright - Chair of the Trustee Board

 The Simpsons live in Huxley, some 3 miles from Tarporley, with three (teens and twenty one) children, two of whom are almost self- sufficient!

-Chrissy Lees Jones - Chair of the Trustees Board
+Chrissy Lees Jones - Vice Chair of the Trustee Board

 Tarporley Hospital is a special warm-hearted place where the nursing team show dedicated experienced care to each patient.
 All the staff and volunteers are professional, and my family and friends have all experienced excellent care.